Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 The best coffee grind to use in the Moka pot is one that is medium to medium-fine.

-The ideal consistency will be coarser than what would be used to make espresso but finer than what would be used for a drip coffee pot.
+The ideal consistency will be coarser than that used to make espresso, but finer than that used for a drip coffee pot.

 Coffee grind size for the Moka pot on a wooden plate.